Charrick/SDN2GO/README.md

 # Scripts
 Validation.py - This script is used to build and train the model and evaluate the performance of the model.
-Weight_nodom_model.py - This script is used to build and train the model without domain features. my_Utils.py - This script contains some utility functions
+Weight_nodom_model.py - This script is used to build and train the model without domain features. my_Utils.py - This script contains some utility functions.

 # Data